 If you want to adjust the sleeve length, this is a good place to do it.
-If you want a longer or short sleeve, here is where you should add or subtract inches.
+If you want a longer or shorter sleeve, here is where you should add or subtract inches.

 Once you’ve worked all of your decreases it’s time to work even, without decreases, until the sleeve is the right length for you.
 Then it’s just a little ribbing and a bind off.
 Just like at the body you can work either a regular bind off or a bind off in pattern.

 A tip for making 2 sleeves exactly the same: The important thing about knitting sleeves is making 2 the same (sounds obvious right?).
 So make sure to take notes on the number of rounds you work as you go.